ues-io/uesio/README.md

 ## Optional

-- Set up SSL [here](#set-up-ssl).
+- Set up SSL [here](#set-up-ssl-for-localhost).
 If you don't set up SSL locally and you still want to run multiple sites locally in addition to the ues.io studio, you will need to set the `UESIO_ALLOW_INSECURE_COOKIES` environment variable to `true`
-- Set up local DNS [here](#set-up-local-dns) This is also necessary if you want to run the test suite and/or multiple sites locally in addition to the ues.io studio.
-By default, you can access the studio at `http://studio.localhost:3000`
+- Set up local DNS [here](#set-up-your-local-dns-advanced).
+This is only necessary if you want to setup a [custom domain for local development](#custom-domain-for-local-development) (e.g., `dev.mylocaluesio.com` pointing to your local machine)
 - Install [VS Code](https://code.visualstudio.com/Download) and plugins (ESLint, Prettier, Go, GitLens).
 Do enable `format on save` in conjunction with the `Prettier`.
 Set up the `code` [environment variable](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).
 - Install the following [Google Chrome plugins](https://chrome.google.com/webstore) : `React Developers Tools`, `Redux DevTools`.
 - Install [Oh My Zsh](https://ohmyz.sh/)